There are many steps you can take at home to manage your foot pain.

 - Foot pain exercises and advice, Chartered Society of Physiotherapy

-- Foot pain booklet, Versus Arthritis
+- Foot and ankle pain booklet, Versus Arthritis

 - Plantar fasciitis exercise sheet, Versus Arthritis